 Category

-Coppicing is a pruning technique where a tree or shrub is cut to ground level, resulting in the regeneration of new stems from the base.
+Similar to last week’s newsletter, the WCH team were called back into action, much like Thunderbird 2 on another of their famous rescue missions.
+In case you forgot, coppicing is a pruning technique where a tree or shrub is cut to ground level, resulting in the regeneration of new stems from the base.
 It is commonly used for rejuvenating and renovating old shrubs.
-We worked with 1% For The Planet, Patagonia, The Coppice Coop and Cumbria Woodlands to improve the health and biodiversity of the woodland area by opening it up to the sunlight and allowing a wider range of plants to flourish.…
+Coppicing opens the woodland area up to more sunlight, which allows a…